Hamburger

 Turkey

-Opening a bank account in a local bank for the company is mandatory, as the company is obliged to deposit the minimum capital of the company to a bank account.
-Banks generally seek for the signature circular of the company, company registration certificate and tax number while opening an account.
+Opening a bank account in a local bank is mandatory for JSCs prior to incorporation, as JSCs are obliged to deposit at least 25 percent of the incorporation capital of the company to a local bank account before incorporation.
+There is no such requirement for LLPs.
+Banks generally seek for the signature circular of the company, company registration certificate and tax number while converting the account to a regular account after the incorporation.

 Ukraine